-there’s usually a bit more to them.
-On After Misery I don’t always stack up things against each other but instead I like to look at them based on their own qualities and how much I enjoy those specific qualities.
-For example, I get different things out of horror than I do from romantic comedies.
-Every review of a film or a season of television series is rated between 0.5 (lowest) and 5.0 (highest) stars.
-The almighty, special 0.0 is reserved only for those that are too vile to even be mentioned or said aloud.
-Therefore you won’t find reviews of them here.
+there’s usually a little bit more to them.
+On After Misery, movies and shows aren't necessarily in competition with one another, instead it's fairer to look at them based on their own qualities and how much you enjoy those specific qualities.
+For example, you certainly get different things out of horror than you do from romantic comedies.
+Every review of a film or series is rated between 0.5 (lowest) and 5.0 (highest) stars.
+The almighty, special 0.0 is reserved only for those that are too vile to even be mentioned, therefore you won’t find reviews of them here.

 What do the Smileys and Frowneys mean in your reviews?